marsh-sim/marsh-docs/docs/manager/README.md

         - Show bitfields as a collection of flags
     - *Maybe later:* using Qt "What's This" role with tooltips to show descriptions for message fields and enum constants
 - Replaying log files
+- Allow unregistered clients to do *some* operations that would make sense for simple utility scripts, for example parameters

 ## Contributing